Things to Do in Helsinki

 To see the real story of Finland you need to get away from the busiest most touristy spots.
 Everyone goes to see the architecture of the Russian Empire in the senate square but to see the most beautiful spots in a truly Finnish Helsinki you need to look just outside the busiest tourist destinations to discover something different.

 Finland has been sandwiched between two of the great powers of Europe for hundreds of years.
 Traded and occupied, through oppression and rebellion the unique culture and language of Finland survives and thrives.
 From the birth of the Grand Duchy of Finland the independent Republic of Finland emerges through the fires of civil war and the savagery of the Eastern Front.
-Come hear the story of Russian Military Officers and Swedish Royalty, from the assaination of Finnish Statesman to the ghosts of the sanatorium.
+Come hear the story of Russian Military Officers and Swedish Royalty, from the assasination of a Finnish Statesman to the ghost of the richest woman in Helsinki.
 Through revolution against an Empire, the invasion of the Soviet Union and a flirt with dictatorship, modern Finland emerges as a unique social democracy in the modern world.
 The tour will have a focus on Finnish national identity and how the modern political landscape and values were shaped by a history of war, revolution and social responsibility.

 Why was the minister of the interior assassinated?